fnune/fnune.github.io/_posts/2017-12-27-making-emacs-work-like-my-vim-setup.markdown

 For package management needs the Vim community has contributed several awesome packages like [Pathogen]() or [vim-plug]() among the many worth mentioning.
 I've always used `vim-plug` and never found a problem with it.
 As active as the Emacs community is in regards to package development, I expected a solution that would provide the same level of comfort.

-Emacs comes bundled with Package, and this is as much as I'm aware of: it takes care of package repository management, and to configure it I only needed to add the links to those repositories and initialize it.
+Emacs comes bundled with `Package`, and this is as much as I'm aware of: it takes care of package repository management, and to configure it I only needed to add the links to those repositories and initialize it.

-Package, however, does not take responsibility for automatic fetching, updates, and encapsulation of configuration (which `vim-plug` does, and very well).
+`Package`, however, does not take responsibility for automatic fetching, updates, and encapsulation of configuration (which `vim-plug` does, and very well).
 For this, I've found the de-facto solution to be [use-package]().
 To be able to work with `use-package` using its minimal functionality, this is all you need to know:

-- `use-package` can fetch whatever packages are made available through your Package configuration.
+- `use-package` can fetch whatever packages are made available through your `Package` configuration.
 - A basic declaration looks like this: `(use-package package-name)`.
 - If you add `:ensure t`, you'll get automatic fetching of your package and startup checks: `(use-package package-name :ensure t)`.
 - If you add `:defer t`, your package will load lazily: `(use-package package-name :ensure t :defer t)`.